-We also specialize in mine search and recovery (SAR).
-Our experience and equipment allows us to safely access places that most search and rescue organizations (and even county mine teams) cannot.
-In 2010 we teamed up with the Mojave Underground and the San Bernardino County Sherriff's office to search for April Pitzer.
+We also assist government and private organizations with mine search and rescue/recovery (SAR).
+In 2010 we teamed up with the Mojave Underground and the San Bernardino County Sherriff's office to search for April Beth Pitzer.
 This young mother of two has been missing since 2004 and evidence suggests her body may have been placed in a Mojave Desert mine.
 Our search spanned three days and covered six primary mine complexes.
 The search was featured on the Discovery Investigations Channel show Disappeared (Mojave Mystery) which first aired in November 2010.
+A clip of the episode featuring our search can be viewed here.
+In 2014 we assisted a cadaver dog team and forensic archeologists in a search for human remains down a number of mine shafts near Benton, California.
+The search was covered by the Associated Press and distributed to news organizations worldwide.
+The video produced can be seen here and the print story can be read here.

 We take safety seriously and employ the latest descending and ascending equipment, ropes, helmets, lights and gas sensors.
-Through consultation with members of the National Speleological Society we have adapted vertical caving techniques and best practices for mine exploring.
-We also employ a Spot emergency satellite beacon in locations too remote for mobile telephone coverage.
+Through consultation with members of the National Speleological Society we have adapted vertical caving techniques and best practices for mine exploration.
+We also employ a two way satellite communicator in locations too remote for mobile telephone coverage.
+Several team members are Level 1 certified by the National Cave Rescue Commission for cave rescue operations and management.

-If you have any questions or would like additional information please e-mail us at info@undergroundexplorers.comYou can also follow our trips and find additional information at http://www.facebook.com/undergroundexplorers.
+If you have any questions or would like additional information please e-mail us at info@undergroundexplorers.comYou can also follow us and find additional information at http://www.facebook.com/undergroundexplorers.

 Mike